rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

 3. Around 2 hours before the maintenance window opens, automated scripts are run to place all devices under alert suppression and to make the necessary DRAC IP address changes.
-All managed backup jobs in progress will be canceled.
+All managed backup jobs in progress are canceled.

-4. At the start of your migration window, all affected devices are powered off using another automated script and ServiceNet IPs are changed if applicable.
+4. At the start of your migration window, all affected devices are powered off by using another automated script and ServiceNet IPs are changed if applicable.
-   Any servers that need to be turned off in a specific order need to be shutdown before the automated shut down script runs at 22:00.
+   Any servers that need to be turned off in a specific order need to be shut down before the automated shutdown script runs at 22:00.
 If your devices must be turned off in a specific order, your account team provides you with a revised maintenance start time at least seven days before the maintenance date.

-5. The affected devices are removed from the cabinets and securely transported to the new data-center facility.
+5. The affected devices are removed from the cabinets and securely transported to the new data center.

 6. In the new data center, all devices are racked and turned on.

 7. Your configuration is tested and verified at an infrastructure level.
-   Further testing can be carried out by the migration team, if you have provided clear instructions in advance of the move date.
+   Further testing can be carried out by the migration team if you have provided clear instructions in advance of the move date.

 #### When are my servers scheduled to be migrated?

 The migration period starts in January 2020 and runs through March 2020.
-One hundred days before your migration date, you will receive notification via a ticket in the Rackspace Customer Portal that includes the specific date and time that your solution will be moved.
-All migrations have been scheduled to occur on either a Friday or Saturday night, starting at 22:00 and running through to 08:00 on the following morning local data-center time.
+One hundred days before your migration date, you receive notification via a ticket in the Rackspace Customer Portal that includes the specific date and time that your solution will be moved.
+All migrations have been scheduled to occur on either a Friday or Saturday night, starting at 22:00 and running through to 08:00 on the following morning local data center time.

-#### My solution is sensitive to the way it is handled during a shut down.
+#### My solution is sensitive to the way it is handled during a shutdown.
 Can you help?

 Yes, we can work with you to understand what needs to be done to ensure a smooth migration, and we can help in various ways, including turning off and turning on your devices in a specific order.

 #### I want to shut down the environment myself.
-Is that possible?
+Is this possible?

 Yes, you may turn off your devices.
 However, because we make changes to ServiceNet and DRAC IP addresses in the hours before the migration, you must tell